Food and Alcohol for Club Events

 Approved Off-Campus Vendors Yes, Food can be delivered to the campus directly by the vendor Yes, Food can be delivered to the campus directly by the vendor No

-Non-Approved Vendors Food must be picked up by a club member and cannot be delivered to campus Requires University Catering Food Waiver approval via the Club Risk Assessment.
-Food must be picked up by a club member and cannot be delivered to campus Requires University Catering Food Waiver approval via the Club Risk Assessment.
-Food must be picked up by a club member and cannot be delivered to campus
+Non-Approved Vendors Food must be picked up by a club member and cannot be delivered to campus Requires University Catering Food Waiver approval via the Event Request.
+Food must be picked up by a club member and cannot be delivered to campus No

 Food Delivery